McCartan Mooney of Beaumont, Blackrock

 son of John Leonard and was resident at Dunshaughlin.

-2 William (Willy) Mooney, second eldest son born circa 1857 died at Ballyglass, Mulllingar
+2 William (Willy) Mooney, second eldest son born circa 1857 died at Ballyglass, Mullingar

 on 8 May 1870.

-5 Lily Mooney of Leixlip died 9 Feb 1937 at Ivy House, Co Kildare and was buried at
+5 Lily Mooney born circa 1863 died 9 Feb 1937 at Ivy House, Co Kildare and was buried

-6 Clara Josephine Mooney born at Ballyglass on 25 Oct 1866.
+6 Clara Josephine Mooney born on 25 Oct 1866 at Ballyglass, Mullingar.

-7 Helena Mary Mooney born at Ballyglass on 2 Sep 1870.
+8 Helena Mary Mooney born on 2 Sep 1870 at Ballyglass.
 She married Benjamin

 Hannan on 7 Jul 1897 at Leixlip.
 Benjamin was from Athy and the son of Benjamin